Introduction to Return on Investment (ROI) and Hourly Rate in SNGs

 This article will look at what kind of ROI can be expected by winning SNG players at various levels and will look at some of the factors which affect your ROI and hourly rates.
 Further SNG Planet articles look at the areas covered here in more detail and explore the mathematical principles behind them.

-Back in 2005 some of the SNG Pros from 2+2 did a review of 100,000 SNGs at various buy-in levels and came up with the following chart of Sit N Go ROI expectations for winning players.
+Way Back in 2011 some of the SNG Pros from 2+2 did a review of 100,000 SNGs at various buy-in levels and came up with the following chart of Sit N Go ROI expectations for winning players.

 In the years since this survey was published a lot of changes have taken place.
-These include the US legislation which has taken many purely recreational players from the game, the growth of training sites such as PxF / Cardrunners and SNG Icons, and the availability and common use of poker software tools.
+These include the US legislation which has taken many purely recreational players from the game, the growth of training sites and websites such as SNG Planet, and the availability and common use of poker software tools - we have summarized these in our article asking Are The SNG Games Becoming Tougher

-The common consensus is that these numbers have been reduced and that today’s chart should look like this:
+The common consensus is that these numbers have been reduced and that today’s chart for solid winners should look like this:

 Imagine our player has an ROI of 18.2% after 100 games at the $10+1 level.
 This represents an overall profit of $200.
 Now we change the outcome of just 5 Sit n Go bubble hands, all of which our player won in the sample we look at.